top of page

 20230919_105338.jpg

 Join our immersive field class to learn about wildlife, ecology, wilderness survival, primitive skills, social-emotional learning and more.
-Engage in ecology walks, enjoy free discovery time, and participate in hands-on lessons, nature art and games, all designed to deepen their connection with the natural world.
+Engage in exploratory ecology walks led by professional naturalists, and participate in hands-on science lessons, nature art and games, all designed to deepen their connection with the natural world.

 Kids in wilderness walking across log.jpg